 H&SS Guidelines on Online Instruction

-Requests to offer an entire course online, or one or more sections online, requires the submission to the H&SS Curriculum Committee of one original, signed Course Change Form and a 16-week syllabus, after reviewing carefully §B.6 of UPS 411.104 .
+Requests to offer an entire course online, or one or more sections online, requires the submission via Curriculog to the H&SS Curriculum Committee of a Course Change Form and a 16-week syllabus, after reviewing carefully §B.6 of UPS 411.104 .
 All 11 criteria outlined in the UPS must be addressed.
 Typically, these proposals must be completed one year in advance of offering the course.

 Existing University Policy Statements